 Four Years After World’s First Double Hand Transplant: “I Can Wrap My Hands Around My Mom”

-**UPDATE**: It’s been two years since the first child to receive a double hand transplant, Zion, returned home in late August 2015.
-His doctor described as a “very spiritual little boy,” and a hard worker, worked for hours each day after school at rehabilitation of his hand for several years to gain true functionality.
+**UPDATE**: It’s been four years since the first child to receive a double hand transplant, Zion, returned home in late August 2015.
+His doctor described him as a “very spiritual little boy,” and a hard worker, worked for hours each day after school at the rehabilitation of his hand for several years to gain true functionality.

 “Being able to wrap them around my mom,” Harvey told theToday Show when asked his favorite thing about receiving the transplant.